 Contact centers struggle to keep their network secure, especially with most organizations shifting to a hybrid or fully remote work environment.
 Securing endpoints becomes a challenge, and without adequate employee training, the new way of work can expose your call center to data breaches and other security risks.

-By utilizing network access control, you can authenticate agents to limit who can access company data and use your contact center’s hardware and software assets.
+Leveraging network access control, you can authenticate agents to limit who can access company data and use your contact center’s hardware and software assets.

 2. Authenticate Customers